Position

 Responsibilities:

-• Inspect and evaluate meat products to determine their quality and grade.
+• Inspect raw and processed meat products to evaluate quality, safety, and compliance with regulatory standards.

 Qualifications

-• High school diploma or equivalent; additional education in food science or a related field is a plus.
+• High school diploma or equivalent required; additional education in food science or related field is a plus.

-• In-depth knowledge of meat grading standards and quality assessment techniques.
+• In-depth knowledge of meat grading standards, regulations, and quality control practices.

-• Strong attention to detail and ability to make accurate assessments.
+• Strong attention to detail and ability to accurately assess and grade meat products.

 Is becoming a Meat Grader a good career path?